tetyanaloskutova/remote-works/docs/architecture/shippings.rst

 Shippings
 =========

-Saleor uses the concept of Shipping Zones and Shipping Methods to fulfill the shipping process.
+Remote-works uses the concept of Shipping Zones and Shipping Methods to fulfill the shipping process.

 Shipping Zones
 --------------